Caulophyllum thalictroides

-Caulophyllum thalictroides, the blue cohosh, a species of Caulophyllum (family Berberidaceae) is a flowering plant in the Berberidaceae (barberry) family.
+Caulophyllum thalictroides, the blue cohosh, is a species of flowering plant in the Berberidaceae (barberry) family.
 It is a medium-tall perennial with blue berry-like fruits and bluish-green foliage.
 The common name cohosh is probably from an Algonquian word meaning "rough".
 The Greek-derived genus name Caulophyllum signifies "stem-leaf", while the specific name thalictroides references the similarity between the large highly divided, multiple-compound leaves of meadow-rues (Thalictrum spp.) and those of blue cohosh.

 Description

 From the single stalk rising from the ground, there springs a single, large, three-branched leaf, giving rise to a yellow-flowered inflorescence, followed by bluish berries, coated with a glaucous, waxy bloom, somewhat similar in appearance to sloes.
 The bluish-green leaflets are three-lobed and entire at the base, but serrate at the tip.

 Habitat and Distribution

 The plant is found in hardwood forests and favors moist coves and hillsides, generally in shady locations, in rich soil.
 It grows in eastern North America, from Manitoba and Oklahoma east to the Atlantic Ocean.